 - 1. Specify two filter schemes.
 Draw each configuration.
 Be sufficiently complete so that you can analyze your design.

-- a.
-Design 1 (5 pts)

-- b.
-Design 2 (5 pts)

-- 2. Using one of the three analysis options, analyze both filter schemes for the two purposes (show your work).
+(10 pts) - 2.
+Using one of the three analysis options, analyze the filter schemes (show your work).
 The purpose of this section is to show that you understand how to do the analysis.
 Thus, you should do some simple calculations and explain your approach, step-by-step.
-The results (plots) for your analysis are asked for in the next section.

-- a.
-Blocking 10MHz while passing 14.4MHz (as in the studio)

-- i.
-Design 1 (2.5 pts)

-- ii.
-Design 2 (2.5 pts)

-- b.
-Blocking a cable TV station (your choice) while leaving as many other channels as possible unaffected.

-- i.
-Design 1 (2.5 pts)
+The results (plots) for your analysis are asked for in the next section. - a.
+Blocking 10MHz while passing 14.4MHz (as in the studio) - i.
+Design (5 pts) - b.
+Blocking a cable TV station (your choice) while leaving as many other channels as possible unaffected. - i.
+Design (5 pts) - 3.
+For all three types of analysis, do it first for lossless lines.

-- ii.
-Design 2 (2.5 pts)

-- 3. For all three types of analysis, it is a good idea to do it first for lossless lines.
 Then it must be repeated for lossy lines.
-You do not have to do the lossless analysis, but it helps to interpret the lossy results.
 Note that you are to do only one of these options.

-- a.
+You must also clearly annotate your plots so it is completely clear what information they contain. - a.
+For all three options, you are to determine the phasor voltage everywhere on the open-circuit stubs and on the line going to the 75 Ohm load (e.g. the TV).
+Make any reasonable assumptions. - b.
 For the Matlab analysis, you should produce a plot like the transmission coefficient plot on pages 5 and 8 of the project 2 comments (Fall '99) found on the course Project Webpage.

-- i.
-Design 1 (10 pts)

-- ii.
-Design 2 (10 pts)

-- b.
+(20 pts) - c.
 For PSpice, you should produce a plot of the voltage vs. frequency at the load.
-In both cases, the frequency range should cover 1MHz to 20MHz for

-the studio experiment and all cable TV frequencies for the TV channel blocker.
+In both cases, the frequency range should cover 1MHz to 20MHz for the studio experiment and all cable TV frequencies for the TV channel blocker.
+(20 pts) - d.

-- i.
-Design 1 (10 pts)

-- ii.
-Design 2 (10 pts)

-- c.
 For the Smith Chart approach, you will have to include all of your Smith Charts.
 The Smith Chart analysis must be done for at least 5 representative frequencies, including the specific frequencies of interest.
 Note this option probably requires the biggest time investment to learn.
 You should probably not try it unless you have had a little experience with Smith Charts before or unless you find graphical tools to be particularly useful.

-- i.
-Design 1 (10 pts)

-- ii.
-Design 2 (10 pts)

-- 4. Either build and test the TV channel blocker or do the experiment in the studio.
-If you choose to do the channel blocker, it must be turned in with your report.
-Final testing will be done by one of the course instructors.
-You only need to test your preferred design.
-Note-the extra cables we have just acquired in the studio classroom for this project are made from some old Ethernet cable that has a different propagation velocity.
-You will need to develop and test your design for a velocity of 2.3x10^8 m/s instead of the usual 2x10^8 m/s.
+(20 pts). - e.
+For all three options, determine the phasor voltage on all cables for extra credit.
+(5 pts). - 4.
+Either build and test the TV channel blocker or do the lower frequency experiment in the studio.
+If you choose to do the channel blocker, it must be turned in with your report and tested in class jointly with one of the course instructors Note-the extra cables we have just acquired in the studio classroom for this project are made from some old Ethernet cable that has a different propagation velocity.
+You will need to develop and test your design for a velocity of $2.3x10^8$ m/s instead of the usual $2x10^8$ m/s.

-- a.
+a.
 Preferred Design (10 pts)